 Years ago the hubster and I visited New Mexico – that’s where I first learned about Hatch chiles.
 You see them hanging everywhere!!!
 And you see them used in everything – salsa, guacamole and even in a breakfast burrito!

 Nowadays, I take the kids to Northgate Market to pick up our yearly Hatch chile stock, but before we leave, we get them roasted during one of their annual Hatch chile roasting events.

 WATCH: Hatch Chile Roasting Event at Northgate Market

 This breakfast burrito is one of my favorites to make because it’s super easy, and they’re big enough to feed both kids with just one burrito.

-Breakfast burrito with roasted Hatch chile and cactus recipe
+Breakfast burrito with roasted Hatch chiles and cactus recipe

 - Burrito size flour tortillas

-- Fresh nopales (cactus) (use jarred cactus as an alternative)
+- Fresh cactus (use jarred nopales as an alternative)

 - Tomatoes, diced

 - Queso Oaxaca (use Mozzarella cheese as an alternative)